just1bit/duet-edge-realtime/docs/README.md

 ## Runtime profiles

 The backend is selected in the run configuration.
-CUDA is the release path;
-Recorded replays a captured model result through the same streaming stack; Fake is used for deterministic local and automated checks.
+CUDA powers file and MediaPipe production input.
+Recorded replays a captured model result through the same streaming stack, while Fake provides deterministic local and automated checks.
 All profiles share the protocol, playout, evidence, and Viewer layers.

 ## Operation and reference